XinyiZhang27/MCMA/README.md

 # Model Test
 1. file main.py:
    1) Set "--stage" to "train" and run main.py to test MCMA.
+Set the test episodes with "start_epi" and "end_epi".
    2) Note that "--model_dir1" and "--model_dir2" should be filled with the paths of the trained MAPPO and MADDPG models, respectively.
-   3) Set the test episodes with "start_epi" and "end_epi".

 # Requirements
 python 3.8